geomagpy/magpy/magpy/gui/README_gui.md

 The meta data panel gives you an overview about all meta information connected to the currently active data set.
 This meta information is usually obtained from the data file.
 If a database is connected, and you have information for DataID, SensorID and/or StationID within your database, you can extend that information with database contents (**Get from DB**).
 This is useful for exporting data e.g. when converting IAGA-2002 to ImagCDF.
+The buttons **Get from DB** and **Write to DB** are only available if a DataID is provided for the data set.

 You can always modify or extend meta information when clicking on the buttons for data related, sensor related or station related meta information.

 As an example the input sheet for station related information is shown in figure 4.3.2.
-Here you will see several field which can be filled with your information.
-The field names are self explaining and will be automatically converted to obligatory field names when exporting specific formats like ImagCDF.
+Here you will see several fields which can be filled with your information.
+The field names are self explaining and will be automatically converted to obligatory field names when exporting specific formats like IMAGCDF.
 Numbers in parenthesis behind some field names indicate that this information has to be provided for the corresponding output (1 → INTERMAGNET Archive Format IAF, 2 → IAGA 2002 format, 3→ ImagCDF).

 Figure 4.3.2: Input sheet for station related information.

+Please use the button **Write to DB** only if you are absolutely sure that you know what you are doing. **Write to DB** will replace any existing data from the database with key:value pairs you provided.
+This means that also empty fields are written to the database and will replace any existing data.

+>[!IMPORTANT]
+> It is strongly recommended to perform write operations to the database not from XMagPy but use backend methods.

 ### 4.4 The analysis panel